KIVagant/staticus/Readme.md

 #### Safety deletion

-If Version 1 not equal to 0, then version 0 will backuped to new version 2.
+If Version 1 not equal to 0, then version 0 will backup to new version 2.

 ```
 $ find /var/www/cache/mp3 -type f -name *.mp3